 Maybe they didn’t spend long hours coming up with a name, but Private Internet Access did put a lot of thought into one of the most important things a VPN service can do for your Android phone — or any device — which is to provide privacy.
 PIA has servers based in 84 countries, and while that number goes up, it also goes down, such as when a country implements data collection mandates, going against PIA’s strict no-log policy.

-While nearly all VPN services use an open source VPN protocol (OpenVPN and/or WireGuard), Private Internet Access also offers up their own software for scrutiny by making their client source code publicly available.
-Whether or not you have the time or know-how to investigate their lines of code, knowing it’s there for anyone to look at may give peace of mind to those who are concerned how their VPN provider operates.
+While nearly all VPN services use an open-source VPN protocol (OpenVPN and/or WireGuard), Private Internet Access also offers up its own software for scrutiny by making their client source code publicly available.
+Whether or not you have the time or know-how to investigate their lines of code, knowing it’s there for anyone to look at may give peace of mind to those who are concerned about how their VPN provider operates.